-In October, travelers and employees will also see changes in the Central Market.
-Retail kiosks in the middle of the area will be removed mid-month to allow for a temporary seating configuration.
+Retail kiosks in the middle of the Central Market will be removed mid-month to allow for a temporary seating configuration.
 This work will enable the next phase of concession redevelopment for the Central Market to begin in late October.
 Seating capacity will remain consistent during construction.

 Renovations to the Chiller Plant (outside the terminal) continue into the Fall and support ongoing improvements to Midway’s building systems, including heating and cooling.
 Travelers and employees may notice brief, intermittent closures in different areas for HVAC and lighting upgrades.
 Temporary closures at gates/waiting areas are expected to resume in Concourses A and B in November.
 Only two areas at a time will be affected and extra seating will be in place.
 Work is expected to last through next summer but should not affect overall operations or travelers.